DanielMajer24/DanielMajer24/README.md

 - I’m interested in Data Integration and Preparation, Data Visualisation, Machine Learning and Data Mining.
 - I have completed my Master of Data Science (with Distinction) at James Cook Univsersity.
 - I'm open to collaborating on various ML projects to gain more practical experience.
-- I getting a lot of experience processing PDF documents using R and Python and creating Data Science Apps using R Shiny with Python for the backend #reticulate.
+- I getting a lot of experience creating Data Science Apps and Dashboards using R Shiny and Streamlit so users can get real time analytics from behind the scenes models.
-- How to reach me: daniel.majer@my.jcu.edu.au
+- How to reach me: daniel.majer64@gmail.com
 - Here is a link to my Portfolio -> [Daniel Majer Portfolio](https://danielmajer24.github.io/Porfolio-of-Work/)

 <!---